A programmed woman doesn’t speak up.

 She is heavily invested in being nice and good, and wants to please and be liked.

-A programmed woman is easily influenced and bends and shifts to conform, ignoring her own boundaries, or not really sure what they are in the first place.
+A programmed woman is easily influenced and bends and shifts to conform, ignoring her own boundaries, or isn’t really sure what they are in the first place.

 She doesn’t claim her own space or what’s rightfully hers.